AUSVEG’s Urban Biosecurity Engagement Program

 Australia has a world-class biosecurity system (pre-border, at the border and post-border) and natural barriers that protect us from pests and diseases.
 However, recently new exotic pests and diseases have entered our cities through seaports, airports and by other means.

-The pilot aimed to engage with community members including community gardens, councils and schools to inform them about the high priority pests for the vegetable industry, how to identify them and how to report them to the Exotic Plant Pest Hotline.
+The program engages with community members including community gardens, councils and schools to inform them about the high priority pests for the vegetable industry, how to identify them and how to report them to the Exotic Plant Pest Hotline.

 Some examples of these high priority pests include:

 |Brown Marmorated Stink Bug||Colorado Potato Beetle||Giant African Snail||Vegetable Leafminer|